w3f/Grants-Program/applications/PJPE.md

 Polkadotjs plus extension is maintained by the Kami Ekbatanifard, and no company entity has been created yet, The following is our communication information.

-- **Mailing Address:** 6575, ch kildare, cote-st luc, H4W1B6, Montreal, Quebec,Canada
+- **Mailing Address:** 6575, ch kildare, cote-st luc, H4W1B6, Montreal, Quebec, Canada
 - **E-mail:** ekbatanifard@gmail.com
 - **Twitter:** ekbatanifard